Truly-Modular/Modular-Item-API/COMPAT.md

 This is a Website that lets you easily make compat materials for Truly Modular.

 ## Issues
-if you encounter some issues be sure to report then https://github.com/Truly-Modular/Modular-Item-API/issues
+if you encounter any issues be sure to report then https://github.com/Truly-Modular/Modular-Item-API/issues